tuganimana/tuganimana/README.md

 Here are some ideas to get you started:

 -->
-- I am a  full-stack software developer / I do django -Reactjs - Nodejs - React Native and Flutter
+#### I am a  full-stack software developer / I do Python- django -Reactjs - Nodejs - React Native and Flutter
-- 🔭 I’m currently working on Fintech  project - with Crypo
+- 🔭 I’m currently working on Fintech  project - with Crypto-Currency
 - 🌱 I’m currently learning  blockchain development
 - 👯 I’m looking to collaborate on  different open source
 - 🤔 I’m looking for help with  investing or sponsoring fintech projects